ghost-goblin/javascriptFundamentals/es6modules.md

 If you're installing a package for development purposes (e.g. a linter, testing libraries, etc.) then you should use `npm install --save-dev`.

 ## Explain what the concepts “entry” and “output” mean as relates to webpack
-An entry point indicates which module webpack should use to begin building out its internal dependency graph. webpack will figure out which other modules and libraries that entry point depends on (directly and indirectly).
-By default its value is `./src/index.js`, but you can specify a different (or multiple entry points) by setting an entry property in `webpack.config.js`.
+An **entry point** indicates which module webpack should use to begin building out its internal dependency graph. `webpack` will figure out which other modules and libraries that entry point depends on _(directly and indirectly)_.
+By default its value is `./src/index.js`, but you can specify a different by setting an entry property in `webpack.config.js`.
 ```js
 const path = require('path');